Other Strategic Projects

 Council's strategic projects are set in the Long Term Plan (LTP).

-The 2018-28 Long Term Plan (LTP) shifts from the strategic theme of passive financial consolidation consistent over the last few LTPs to proactive project management.
-This is because the Ōpōtiki wastewater network and the harbour development projects will begin in the first three years covered by the 2018-28 LTP, requiring a considerable amount of capital expenditure.
-Adopting a project management focus will ensure Council is able to respond to needs of the community for growth whilst still managing finances, rates increases and debt prudently, to ensure everything we are planning to do and achieve is affordable.
+The 2021-2031 Long Term Plan (LTP) shifts from the strategic theme of passive financial consolidation consistent over the last few LTPs to proactive project management.
+This is because a number of large projects have begun and adopting a project management focus will ensure Council is able to respond to needs of the community for growth whilst still managing finances, rates increases and debt prudently, to ensure everything we are planning to do and achieve is affordable.

-Full details on all of the strategic projects listed here can be found in the Opotiki District Council 2018-2028 Long Term Plan (PDF, 5MB).
+Full details on all of the strategic projects listed here can be found in the Opotiki District Council 2021-2031 Long Term Plan.
 Of particular interest will be Part 1 - Council Priorities and Direction.
 Further detailed information on our Infrastructure Strategy can be found in the appendices section of the plan.

 Te Kaha Water Supplies